pkhoueiry/wes_germline_gatk/README.md

             AAAAAAAAAAAA
             TTTTTTTTTTTT

-        Finally, we have to specify the path of both "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" in the JSON file
+        Finally, we have to specify the path of "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" in the JSON file
+        IF you need to run this pipeline from outside the Docker*

 We can invoke each WDL and shell scripts separately.

+*If we use the Docker, all you need is to use "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" from "sample_lists" directory.